IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .output}

 Unlike tuples and arrays, dictionaries are not ordered.
-So, we can't index into them using numbers (except if the keys are these numbers).
-If we try to access *phonebook[1]*, we will get an error saying that key 1 has not found.
+So, you can't index into them using numbers (except if the keys are these numbers).
+If you try to access *phonebook[1]*, you will get an error saying that key 1 has not found.
 ```python
 phonebook[1]
 ```